laursisask/agi/zombiefight/README.md

 As input, the model got the downscaled grayscale 84x84 image of the last four frames.
 We ran Minecraft in 336x336 and downscaled the image to 84x84.

-Additionally, we gave the following features to the model directly (as numbers):
+Additionally, I gave the following features to the model directly (as numbers):
 - zombie's relative location to the player (in all x, y, z dimensions)
 - player's pitch (vertical rotation, how is the player looking up/down)
 - player's yaw (horizontal rotation, how is the player looking left/right)
 - player's health
 - zombie's health

-We used a model almost identical to the one introduced in DeepMind's Atari paper.
+I used a model almost identical to the one introduced in DeepMind's Atari paper.
 The only difference was that we concatted the output from convolutional layers with the additional features (the ones in previous paragraph).

 ## Results

-We trained the model for 500K iterations.
+I trained the model for 500K iterations.
 At 500K iterations, the model beat the zombie in 99.5% of cases.

+# Experiment 2.
+Fighting Zombies with PPO

+The environment, data and model were very similar to the Q-learning one.

+One difference was that instead of having fixed actions, a choice was made in every dimension - the model predicted a value for all of the actions independently.
+The mouse related actions were continuous and the mean and standard deviation of the actions was predicted.